ECAA compensation guide

 TGD - Podgorica · TIV - Tivat

-ECAA member.
-Both Podgorica and Tivat (the summer tourist gateway) are covered.
-Claims volume increases significantly in summer with charter operations.
+Both Podgorica and Tivat are covered.
+Claims volume increases in summer with tourist and charter operations.

 Enforcement: Civil Aviation Agency of Montenegro